iomesh/docs/docs/volume-operations/expand-pv.md

     example-pvc   Bound    pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   20Gi        RWO            iomesh-csi-driver-default   11m
     ```

 6. Once the PVC modification is applied, the PV capacity will be expanded as well.
-Run the following command to check the PV capacity.
+Run the following command to see if the PV capacity is expanded as expected.

     ```bash
     kubectl get pv pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca # The PV name you get in Step 4.